tweag/nickel/doc/manual/syntax.md

 5

 > 5 | Bool
-error: Blame error: contract broken by a value.
+error: contract broken by a value.
+[..]

 > let SmallNum = contract.from_predicate (fun x => x < 5) in
 1 | SmallNum